skcin7/npm-inspire/README.md

 # @skcin7/inspire
-A simple Node.js package that prints an inspirational message to the console.
+A simple Node.js package that inspires you by printing an inspirational message.

 ## Installation
 Install via NPM: